 “What happens is that individuals only use one layer of the bandanna, instead of trying to fold them as much as they can to get two or three layers.”

 Multiple folds is also what helps to raise the effectiveness of another mask, the gaiter.

 Dr. Lopez says never to use a valve mask.

 The reason, he says, is the valve allows particles to be released outside of the mask.

 “Those particles can be infectious to us.
 So, we actually do not recommend any type of mask that has an exhale valve.”

 Why masks are important

-Masks help keep infectious droplets from spreading the virus that’s claimed over 1.3 million lives worldwide.
+Masks help keep infectious droplets from spreading the virus that’s claimed millions of lives worldwide.